Indigenous Australian Engineering Summer School 10-16 January 2016

-In January 2012, the University of Sydney hosted the IAESS.
-Open to 20 Aboriginal and Torres Strait Islander students entering Years 11 and 12, the five-day live-in summer school gave these students a taste of engineering as a university course and career.
-It involved hands-on and challenging activities within the Faculty of Engineering and Information Technologies as well as site visits to engineering companies.
+In January 2016, the University of Sydney will host the IAESS.
+Open to 20 Aboriginal and Torres Strait Islander students entering Years 11 and 12, the six-day live-in summer school gives these students a taste of engineering as a university course and career.
+It involves hands-on and challenging activities within the Faculty of Engineering and Information Technologies as well as site visits to engineering companies.

 Studying engineering helps you develop excellent problem-solving, design and research skills that will allow you to drive and lead innovation that will help shape our future.

 If you are good at maths and science, like working with machinery or practical tools and enjoy tackling challenging problems, then engineering maybe just what you're looking for.

 If you would like to know more about the summer school please read our brochure.